 1.4.5 Logical variables

 Before finishing with variables, we need to talk about one type that does not appear in our data, but that will come up often.
-Logical variables in R can only take one of two values: TRUE and FALSE.
+These are referred to as Boolean variables in many other situations, however, they are referred to as logical variables in R. Logical variables in R can only take one of two values: TRUE and FALSE.
 Below we use two equal signs to test for the equality of two values, and != to check for an inequality.
 Notice that we can check for the equality of numbers or characters.

 2 == 1 ## [1] FALSE "hello" == "hello" ## [1] TRUE "hello" != "hello" ## [1] FALSE